gvwilson/sdxjs/gloss.md

 <dt id="exception_handler" class="glossary">exception handler</dt>
 <dd class="glossary">A piece of code that deals with an <g key="exception">exception</g> after it is <g key="catch_exception">caught</g>, e.g., by writing a <g key="log_message">log message</g> or retrying the operation that failed.</dd>
 <dt id="expected_result" class="glossary">expected result (of test)</dt>
-<dd class="glossary">The value that a piece of software is suposed to produced when tested in a certain way, or the state in which it is supposed to leave the system.</dd>
+<dd class="glossary">The value that a piece of software is supposed to produced when tested in a certain way, or the state in which it is supposed to leave the system.</dd>
 <dt id="fail_test" class="glossary">fail (a test)</dt>
 <dd class="glossary">A test fails if the <g key="actual_result">actual result</g> does not match the <g key="expected_result">expected result</g>.</dd>
 <dt id="filesystem" class="glossary">filesystem</dt>